tact-lang/defi-cookbook/README.md

 ## Overview

-This project includes a set of examples for common use-cases in Tact.
+This project includes a set of examples for common use cases in Tact.
 This includes:

 - Smart contracts written in the Tact language.
-- TypeScript + Jest testing environment with `@ton/sandbox`.
+- A TypeScript + Jest testing environment with `@ton/sandbox`.
-- Examples of off-chain and on-chain integrations with Jettons and other TEP's in future
+- Examples of off-chain and on-chain integrations with Jettons and other TEPs in the future.

 ## Structure

-[jettons](./jettons/) folder consists of examples of common actions with Jettons in Tact.
+The [jettons](./jettons/) folder consists of examples of common actions with Jettons in Tact.

 Each folder inside it includes examples for one or more of the following:

-- `*.tact` - Written using Tact, smart contracts that run on-chain and need to be deployed.
-Use `yarn build` to build them.
+- `*.tact` - Smart contracts written in Tact that run on-chain and need to be deployed.
+Use `yarn build` to compile them.

-- `*.spec.ts` - Typescript test files, that check the logic for the smart contracts.
-Could be a great example of how to interact with smart-contract from outside (off-chain).
-Use `yarn test` to run them
+- `*.spec.ts` - TypeScript test files that validate the logic of the smart contracts.
+These tests also serve as examples of how to interact with smart contracts off-chain.
+Use `yarn test` to run them.

-- `*.ts` - Scripts, that perform actions on the blockchain.
-Use `yarn ts-node filename` to run them
+- `*.ts` - Scripts that perform actions on the blockchain.
+Use `yarn ts-node filename` to execute them.

 ## License